ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 *   **Folded Trump Indicator:** The single card placed face-down by the Declarer representing the secret trump suit.
 *   **Follow Suit:** To play a card of the same suit as the card led to the trick.
 *   **Full Game:** A complete game that continues until one team (in 4-player mode) or one player (in 3-player mode) loses all their stakes.
+*   **Full Hand:** A special bid declaration available only during the second bidding round (Phase 2).
+It immediately ends the auction and sets the contract objective to winning all 8 tricks.
+It has unique, high-stakes scoring rules distinct from numerical bids.
+The player declaring "Full Hand" becomes the Final Declarer and must still secretly select and fold a trump card.
 *   **Honors Bid:** Any bid made during the first bidding round that *exceeds* 18 (3-Player) or *exceeds* 20 (4-Player) is automatically considered an Honors bid.
 Players do not make a separate declaration - the bid value itself determines this status.
 Honors bids carry higher scoring implications: if made: +2 units of stake; if failed: -2 units of stake.
 The special Honors scoring applies ONLY if this bid becomes the final contract AND was established during the first bidding round.
 If bidding continues to Round 2, the Round 2 scoring rules apply regardless of the bid value.
 *   **Lead:** To play the first card to a trick.
 *   **Lead Suit:** The suit of the first card played in a trick.
 All players must follow this suit if they have cards of that suit in their hand (with certain exceptions as noted in the rules).